10 Ways to Prepare for the Success of Your Yardshare Garden this Winter

 Maybe.
 I tend to not follow social media experts, SEO masters, multi-level marketers, ranters, sex bots, trolls or nasty people.
 As long as I have time I will at least check your bio.
 I as a rule won’t follow you if you haven’t taken the trouble to create an avatar and write a bio.
 I will follow some businesses and organizations back if I think we have some reason to communicate.
 I am currently trying to pare down though so I can be sure to pass on relevant info to people who are interested in my main topics.
 Please don’t be offended if I unfollow.
 It just means I am getting more focused on my areas of interest.

 I will not follow you if you twitter exclusively about yourself or what happened to you today.
 It should go without saying that I block at will anyone I find offensive.
 I am not easily offended but I have no problem blocking people who treat others badly.
+Life is too short.

 I am most interested in people who are working on positive change in their communities, people who are contributing to progress, social entrepreneurs, the scientifically curious, philanthropists, geeky green people, wonky people, burningman people, very funny people and people who respond to my jokes.
-I would also love to find an experienced mentor interested in helping hyperlocavore become the positive social force I know it can be.
-If you are this kind of person please tweet me directly.
-I am swamped these days but, I do want to connect if we are likely to click!

 Cool!
 So what’s your Twitter account again?